Animated sitcom: The Simpsons and expansion of the genre

-Others stated that it wasn't until the early 1990s that "cartoons specifically for adults" rather than children, did not come to "mainstream prominence" until after the success of The Simpsons, with Fox later airing King of the Hill and Family Guy both of which "generated massive audiences."
+Others stated that it was not until the early 1990s that "cartoons specifically for adults" rather than children, did not come to "mainstream prominence" until after the success of The Simpsons, with Fox later airing King of the Hill and Family Guy both of which "generated massive audiences."
 As animation critic Reuben Baron described it, for a long time, "adult action/drama cartoons" were scarce on television, with only a "few cult hits and flops in the '90s", with almost nothing in the 2000s and more in the 2010s.
 Some critics called Duckman, based on a comic of the same, a "Simpsons-inspired sitcom" which had a pilot in 1991 and premiered in 1994 on the USA Network as part of the "network's Saturday night programming."
-The show features humans, animals, and hybrids of both intermingling, with "every design intentionally exaggerated and distorted", looking like the original comics, with theme music from Frank Zappa and set its sights on "1990s incarnations of political correctness and censorship", making it, a critic argued, a precursor to Family Guy and Bojack Horseman.
+The show features humans, animals, and hybrids of both intermingling, with "every design intentionally exaggerated and distorted", looking like the original comics, with theme music from Frank Zappa and set its sights on "1990s incarnations of political correctness and censorship", making it, a critic argued, a precursor to Family Guy and BoJack Horseman.
 As for King of the Hill, some noted it had the a great example of "young, adolescent love" within adult animation, specifically between Bobby and Connie.
 The show was also described as a "force for adult animation."
 In 1999, Family Guy debuted on Fox.
 The series was cancelled twice in the first three years, but became one of the network's longest-running series.
 It would later be praised for its humor, "cynical commentary, and sci-fi adventures" while having a sincere but tragic and real relationship between Brian and Pearl Burton.

 Beavis and Butt-Head, which began airing in the early 1990s, another sitcom, was also controversial.
 This was due to its portrayal of brief nudity, profanity and violence.
 Although the series was intended for adult audiences, it was shown in the afternoons, and multiple parents claimed that their children had imitated the show's characters.
 After an incident, MTV responded by moving the series to a later airtime and adding disclaimers to future episodes stating explicitly not to imitate the actions of the characters, as well as removing all references to fire from the episodes.
 As Beavis and Butt-Head began entered its last season in 1997, a new adult animation began airing on MTV which was titled Daria.
-It would praised for its "progressive characters", sense of humor, and ability to capture absurdity of teen life in suburbs, while also having a romance which involves the protagonist getting together with the "ex-boyfriend of their best friend".
+It would praised for its "progressive characters", sense of humor, and ability to capture absurdity of teen life in suburbs.
 Beginning around the same time was South Park.
-It became an "icon for anti-censorship and free speech" while being praised for a consistent relationship between Stan and Wendy through the series and was called "one of the most controversial shows on television."
+It became an "icon for anti-censorship and free speech" and was called "one of the most controversial shows on television."